YuvalWaitzman/Elevators-management-system/README.md

 ## State Management
 State management in this elevator simulation app is implemented using Redux.
-The initial state of the system includes size,calls Queue, elevators and buttons arrays A redux slice is defined with 5 reducers in order to manage the state of the entire system:
+The initial state of the system includes size,calls Queue, elevators and buttons arrays.
+A redux slice is defined with 5 reducers in order to manage the state of the entire system:

 1. The 'createCall' reducer is called when a button is clicked to call an elevator to a floor.
 It creates a new call object with a timestamp and floor number, pushes it onto the callQueue array in the state, and sets the button status to "Waiting".